Library Innovation Competition

 We received many fantastic, thoughtful entries that we narrowed down to five exciting ideas.

-- Leeds Library Life app from Nitya Laxmikant Bhattad
+- third place: Leeds Library Life app from Nitya Laxmikant Bhattad

 The judges for the live event are representatives from the Library and University.
 Read why they are excited to be a part of the competition.

-Josh Sendall, Interim University Librarian and Keeper of the Brotherton Collection
+Josh Sendall, Acting University Librarian and Keeper of the Brotherton Collection

 "I’m delighted to be a judge for the Library Innovation Competition.
 Partnering with our students to shape the future of our Libraries is such an energising opportunity.
 Their creativity, insight, and lived experience are vital to helping us build more inclusive, inspiring and impactful spaces and services for our whole community."